Herbal & Chinese Veterinary Medicine

 Treatment using the principles of traditional Chinese veterinary medicine involves restoring the energy balance within the animal, and a variety of treatment options are available to the veterinarian depending upon the description of the imbalance.
 These options include:

 - Herbal medicine—Another common treatment option.
 Traditional Chinese veterinary medicine uses mixtures of compounds from plants, animals, and other substances found in nature.

 - Food therapy—Involves the feeding of special foods to your pet based upon Chinese veterinary medical diagnosis.

-One of our veterinarians, Dr. Erica Hawker, has a doctorate in veterinary medicine and has been trained and certified in both traditional Chinese veterinary and herbal medicine for animals.
+One of our veterinarians, Dr. Lauren Liba, has both a doctorate in veterinary medicine and has been trained and certified in traditional Chinese veterinary and herbal medicine for animals.